 Note: You may be prompted to login with your Tulane credentials to access some of the links listed below.

-Online Classroom Resources
+Technology Enhanced Classroom Resources

 - Both Zoom and YuJa allow for students to create and upload recordings to complete media-based assignments.